dgbeale/froggit/step-04/README.md

 from random import randint
 ```
 3. Create a new function called frog_reset, here we will randomly set the x and y co-ordinates.
-4. randint reqires a range - min and maximum, for x (horizontal position) the min should be 0 but we don't want the frog to appear half off the screen.
+4. randint requires a range - min and maximum, for x (horizontal position) the min should be 0 but we don't want the frog to appear half off the screen.
 For the max, we want to use the width of the screen - but take into account the width of the frog.
 ```
   x = randint(0 + frog.width//2, WIDTH - frog.width//2)
 ```